vt6/vt6/spec/foundation.md

 When a message is said to **be an event** (or a request or a response or a special message, respectively), it means that the message's type is one that has the role "event" (or "request" or "response" or "special message", respectively) according to the specification defining the message type.

 Event messages MUST be sent over the standard streams (see section 3.2).

+*Rationale:* Events are used when a message must have a guaranteed ordering in relation to text appearing on stdio.
+Examples include the terminal signaling EOF to a client (in response to a user pressing Ctrl-D), or the client informing the terminal of the MIME type of some text appearing on stdout.

 Request and response messages MUST be sent over the message stream (see section 3.3).
 Requests SHALL only be sent by a client.